Skip to main content

 An additive fee (total = publisher_price + protocol_cut) is transparent.
 Publishers set their price; the protocol adds its fee.
 There is no ambiguity about who gets what.
 An embedded fee (protocol takes X% of publisher’s stated price) creates incentive misalignment where publishers inflate prices to offset the cut.

 Subscription controls delivery routing (push/pull).
-Entitlement controls decryption access (key epochs).
+StreamAccess controls decryption (key epochs).
 Separating them means a subscriber can receive ciphertext via push without paying (they just can’t decrypt), and an account can pre-purchase epoch access before any actor subscribes.
-This is cleaner than coupling payment to subscription lifecycle.
+This is cleaner than coupling payment to subscription lifecycle, and is why this CIP intentionally does not define a renew_subscription convenience method: billing happens at acquire_epoch_access and nowhere else.

 Open Questions